adflib/ADFlib/README.md

 feature so **do not experiment on a unique copy of an ADF image with your precious data**.
 Do it on a copy (and report any issues if encountered).

-If you use the ADFlib for writing data, see BUGS file for information about the issues found.
-It is very strongly advised to **USE TO THE LATEST VERSION**, where any issues found are fixed.
+If you use the ADFlib for writing data, see the BUGS file for information about the issues found.
+It is very strongly advised to **UPDATE TO THE LATEST VERSION**, where any issues found are fixed.

 (See also TODO and BUGS).